kg-construct/challenge-tool/README.md

 sudo usermod -aG docker $USER
 ```

+:warning: You have to logout and login again to apply group and user permissions changes on your account.

 3. Download the data of the KGCW Challenge 2023 by running the tool as followed:
 ```
 ./exectool download-challenge-2023